 Bluegill can be found almost anywhere and their high action on minimal tackle makes them some of the most fun fish to catch.
 Crappie prefer brush and shallower water and are basically the next step up from bluegill.
 That being said do not discount this voracious fish because they are a blast to catch and a delicious meal.
 The only other fish that may beat crappie for the best white meat fish is the walleye.
 Other than their spectacular food qualities walleye are known for their trolling rigs and funky fighting style.
 There are plenty of game fish to catch on Lake Erie and is a great place for anglers to try something new.

 Beware the Weather

-When heading out on Lake Erie - always be careful and consider your safety.
+When heading out on Lake Erie always be careful and consider your safety.
 When in doubt, contact a guide to take you out and ensure the conditions are good.
-Because Lake Erie is the shallowest of the great lakes, it is prone to more severe weather, including fast shifts from calm rollers to large waves, as well as significant fog.
-This is one of the reasons why we offer 100% weather protection on our trips - if the conditions are bad, your guide will work with you to reschedule your trip or get you a refund.
+Lake Erie is the shallowest of the great lakes and is prone to more severe weather including fast shifts from calm rollers to large waves as well as significant fog.
+When you're ready to take a trip, head out of Cleveland, Buffalo, Detroit, or Toledo as your major jumping-off points to get out on the water.